openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 - [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci) for Intel® Distribution of OpenVINO™ toolkit.
 The Framework can generate a Dockerfile, build, test, and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.
 You can reuse available Dockerfiles, add your layer and customize the image of OpenVINO™ for your needs.
 - Intel® Distribution of OpenVINO™ toolkit home page: [https://software.intel.com/en-us/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)
 - Intel® Neural Compute Stick 2 Get Started: [https://software.intel.com/en-us/neural-compute-stick/get-started](https://software.intel.com/en-us/neural-compute-stick/get-started)

-To use the Docker container for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, do the following steps:

-1. Set up the environment on the host machine to be used for running Docker*.
-It is required to execute hddldaemon, which is responsible for communication between the HDDL plugin and the board.
-To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [Configuration Guide for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs](installing-openvino-linux-ivad-vpu.md).

-2. Prepare the Docker* image by adding the following commands to a Dockerfile:
-   - **Ubuntu 18.04**:
-        ```sh
-        WORKDIR /tmp
-        RUN apt-get update && \
-            apt-get install -y --no-install-recommends \
-                libboost-filesystem1.65-dev \
-                libboost-thread1.65-dev \
-                libjson-c3 libxxf86vm-dev && \
-        rm -rf /var/lib/apt/lists/* && rm -rf /tmp/*
-        ```
-   - **Ubuntu 20.04**:
-        ```sh
-        WORKDIR /tmp
-        RUN apt-get update && \
-            apt-get install -y --no-install-recommends \
-                libboost-filesystem-dev \
-                libboost-thread-dev \
-                libjson-c4 \
-                libxxf86vm-dev && \
-        rm -rf /var/lib/apt/lists/* && rm -rf /tmp/*
-        ```

-3. Run `hddldaemon` on the host in a separate terminal session using the following command:
-    ```sh
-    $HDDL_INSTALL_DIR/hddldaemon
-    ```